About the Course

 Prerequisite: ASA 103 - Basic Cruising

-Topics Covered in ASA 104 - Bareboat Cruising
+Topics Covered in ASA 104 Bareboat Cruising

 Provisioning and Preparation

-How do we calculate our drinking water requirements vs. our general freshwater requirements for a 7 day Caribbean charter?
+How do we calculate our drinking water requirements vs. our general freshwater requirements for a 7-day Caribbean charter?
 In ASA 104 we cover this, how to provision your boat efficiently, common tips and tricks when cooking aboard, as well as different types of refrigeration and galley stoves.

 Fuel Consumption and Planning

 Learn how to determine your vessel's "Burn Rate" while correctly calculating usable fuel capacity.
-From there we calculate motoring range in nautical miles and maximum engine hours.
+From there we calculate the motoring range in nautical miles and maximum engine hours.
 We also discuss the rule of thirds and how to properly plan refueling stops when passagemaking.

 Entering a Foreign Port